Yazidn/snippet-cli/README.md

 ## Options
 ### Display

-- --today, --today
-    Display today's entries.
+- Display today's entries. `--today`

--a, --all
-    Display all entries since day one.
+- Display all entries since day one. `-a, --all`

 -v, --view <option>
     Specify how to display your entries.